 While much of Georgetown's real estate is devoted to housing, a large portion of the neighborhood's 750 acres are occupied by upscale shops.
 You'll find a sprinkling of nightclubs, local markets that serve piping hot coffee and fresh baked goods, restaurants, bars (such as The Tombs, which was featured in the hit film "St. Elmo's Fire") and Martin's Tavern, where a plaque commemorates the booth in which John F. Kennedy proposed to Jackie.
 Home to Georgetown University, the neighborhood is packed with all the amenities you'd expect to find in a college town.

-Sports enthusiasts will appreciate the trails that line the C&O Canal to Montrose Park and the stunning views of Rock Creek below.
+Sports enthusiasts will appreciate the trails that line the C&O Canal to Montrose Park and the stunning views of Rock Creek.
 When the sun's out, you'll find locals enjoying it at Waterfront Park and Georgetown's many amazing green spaces.
-Restaurants in Georgetown range from no-frills cafes that dish up authentic ethnic cuisine to upscale, fine dining establishments frequented by the many politicians, expats and dignitaries who frequent the area.
-Locals looking for something to do need simply step outside and head toward M Street.
+Restaurants in Georgetown range from no-frills cafes that dish up authentic ethnic cuisine to upscale, fine dining establishments frequented by the many politicians, experts, and dignitaries who frequent the area.
+Locals looking for something to do only have to simply step outside and head toward M Street.

 Housing in Georgetown

 The diverse and aesthetically appealing housing options are a huge reason many D.C. locals opt to settle down in the Georgetown neighborhood.
 Historic row houses, unique walk-up apartment buildings, and new construction townhomes are all available here.
 You'll find large single-family homes on spacious lots, but they come with steep price tags appropriate for a neighborhood at the heart of the nation's capital.